Home

 OTHER SOUTH AMERICAN CICHLID SPECIES

 Besides the three groups mentioned above, their are many other South American Cichlids.
-Included in this book are fish of the generA: Astronotus, Cichla, Cichlasoma, Crenicichla, Heros, Mesonauta, Pterophyllum, Symphysodon, and Uaru .
+Included in this book are fish of the genera: Astronotus, Cichla, Cichlasoma, Crenicichla, Heros, Mesonauta, Pterophyllum, Symphysodon, and Uaru .

 Oscar, Velvet Cichlid